cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 ---

 ## Clouds
-* AWS
+* AWS first
 * Alternatives available

-{% if include.pres %}Note: {% endif %}
+{% if include.pres %}Note: {% endif %}The course is based on Amazon Web Services because at the time of writing, AWS is the largest and most established Cloud provider.

+While many of the examples mention AWS, the tools mentioned are multi-platform and can be equally applied to Microsoft Azure, Google Cloud or half a dozen others providers.

 ---

-## Local vs Remote provisioning
+## Provisioning models
 * Local development
 * Remote production
 * Remote provisioning (remprov)

-{% if include.pres %}Note: {% endif %}when developing application code, there are pros and cons to all development models.
+{% if include.pres %}Note: {% endif %}When developing application code, there are pros and cons to all development models.

 Local development places all the source code on your local desktop/laptop computer.
 Access is typically fast (low latency) and high-bandwidth (direct GUI).
 If the application can be run locally, testing can benefit from that same fast/high-bandwidth access.

 While 'local' is a great place for application development, it's not the best place to host production solutions.
-Always on hosts, reliably power supplies and dedicated network connections make servers a better place to host production services.
+Always on hosts, reliable power supplies and dedicated network connections make servers a better place to host production services.

 When developing infrastructure-as-code (IAC), the same applies but to a lesser extent.
 Since most provisioning involves the client talking to a Cloud Provider (AWS/Google Cloud/Microsoft Azure), the advantage of local development is lessened.

 ## Remprov starter
+* Public ready-to-go AMI
+* Pre-installed with all the tools

+{% if include.pres %}Note: {% endif %}The `workstream-remprov` AMI comes pre-packaged with all the content you need to get started.

+---

+## Firewalls
+* Zero inbound port access
+* SSH outbound access
+* 22 -> 443 workaround

+{% if include.pres %}Note: {% endif %}Remote provisioning requires no inbound port access, but you will need to be able to SSH out to your remprov machine.

+That outbound access tends to be on port 22.
+Some firewalls may block outbound access on port 22.
+A special version of the remprov AMI is available on request with SSH running on a non-standard port (443).

+---

+## Access and user accounts
+* Cloud account
+* User account
-* AWI
+* Scope (IAM permissions)

 {% if include.pres %}Note: {% endif %}